 - These PC optimizers could perhaps boost the performance of the X5

 - Read more about the best laptops on the market right now

 In a clear nudge to its Netbook forefathers, Thomson engineers decided to use a 10.1-inch display, complete with inch-thick bezels and a 1,024 x 600-pixel resolution.
 It is the only Windows laptop on the market to offer such a low (and obsolete) resolution.

 You do get Windows 10 Home, which by itself costs about as much as the laptop, up to 7-hour battery life, a card reader, two USB 2.0 ports, a 0.3-megapixel webcam, an audio socket and a micro-HDMI connector.

 At less than 1kg, it is eminently portable but we don’t know if that will help, given that its performance will be abysmal.
 Perhaps the only bright spot is the two year warranty; you should be able to improve its capacity by adding a 128GB microSD card ($13.49 at Newegg ) to quintuple the available storage capacity.
 Just remember to use a reputable brand.

-- Check out the best cheap laptops on the market.
+- Check out the best laptop deals on the market.